Praline Gianduja (pronounced zhahn-DOO-yuh) is a melt-in-your-mouth combination of tempered dark chocolate and hazelnut praline.

 Pour mixture into a mold or a jelly roll pan lined with plastic wrap.

-Dip the bottom of a whole, blanched hazelnut into melted chocolate and place on top of each square.
+Dip the bottom of a whole, blanched hazelnut into melted chocolate and place it on top of each square.

 Using a chocolate dipping fork, gently dip into tempered dark chocolate.
 Place on a baking sheet lined with waxed paper until chocolate has set.
 I like to keep my room temperature around 60°F for the chocolate to set.
 This will help keep the nice sheen on the chocolate.

 Place each piece in a candy cup.
 I like to store them in a single layer.
 I have old movie reel tins that I store my candy in.
-Store tin in a cool place…not the refrigerator.
+Store the tin in a cool place…not the refrigerator.
 I have a cold storage room in my basement that I store my candy in.